 The state medical examiner's office confirmed this morning that the teen died as a result of asphyxia by submersion.
 Detectives and school officials are still investigating the incident.

-CBS News reported that while an estimated 10 people per day drown in pools, many of those accidents occur when lifeguards and others supervising are just feet away.
+CBS News reported that while an estimated 10 people per day drown in pools, many of those accidents occur when lifeguards and others supervising is just feet away.

-Being able to prove that a victim’s death was the result of improper supervision from a responsible party can be vital in this type of a wrongful death lawsuit.
-If you have lost a loved one through wrongful death, the compassionate team of Connecticut wrongful death attorneys with Carter Mario Injury Lawyers is here to help you work through the process of filing your claim.
+Being able to prove that a victim’s death was the result of improper supervision from a responsible party can be vital in this type of wrongful death lawsuit.
+If you have lost a loved one through wrongful death, the compassionate team of Connecticut wrongful death attorneys with Carter Mario Law Firm is here to help you work through the process of filing your claim.
 Contact us today for a free initial consultation.